 Some people think they cannot afford an independent school education.
 Please don’t let that prevent you from checking us out.
 University High School will work with you to meet the costs associated with a University education to the extent that we are able.

 University High School offers financial aid as well as merit scholarships for students.
-In the 2014-15 school year, 53% of our students received some form of financial aid or merit scholarship.
+53% of our students receive some form of financial aid or merit scholarship.

 Financial aid is awarded based, in part, on the family’s income.
-Families must apply to be considered for financial aid; those financial aid applications are due December 31.
+Families must apply to be considered for financial aid.
+For priority consideration for 2018-19, families should submit their financial aid applications by Dec.
+31, 2017.
+After Dec.
+31, financial aid applications will be accepted on a rolling basis provided there is aid still available.
 (Note: the financial aid application is different from the University High School application for admission.)
 See below for more information on the financial aid application process.

 Download the Family Guide to Financial Aid